mybb/docs.mybb.com/1.8/administration/user-titles.md

 ##### Minimum Posts

-Here you can write the minimum number of posts requied before the user will be assigned a Custom User Title.
+Here you can write the minimum number of posts required before the user will be assigned a Custom User Title.

 ##### Number of Stars